Something for everyone from VW's popular medium van

 Be advised there is no ‘limp home mode’ and the engine will refuse to start once the AdBlue has completely run out, although you will have ample warning that it's getting low.

 Check out mustard.co.uk for a VW Transporter insurance quote.

 The T6 Transporter comes in three regular trim levels: Startline, Trendline and Highline, with even the Startline offering plenty of standard kit.
 On top of this, however, more lifestyle-orientated versions have been added: the Sportline (from late 2016) and the Edition (from 2017).

-We've details of the standard equipment for all variants below.
+We've details of the standard equipment for all current variants below.

 - 5.0-inch touchscreeninfotainment system with DAB radio, Bluetooth, SD card and USB connectivity